-These requirements apply to the importation of perissodactyls including rhinoceros, tapirs, zebras, Przewalski's horses and other non-domesticated equidae from Member States of the European Union (EU).
+These requirements apply to the importation of perissodactyls including rhinoceros, tapirs, zebras, Przewalski's horses and other non-domesticated equidae from the United States of America (USA) or Canada.

 General requirements

 It is the responsibility of the importer or his or her agent/s to secure all required permits and to ensure all the requirements of the exporting country and Australian Governments (both Commonwealth and State) are met.
 The latter will include permission from the Australian Quarantine and Inspection Service (AQIS), the Australian Government Department of Environment and Heritage (DEH) and the agency responsible for the regulation of the introduction and keeping of exotic animals in the State or Territory in which the importing institution or premises is located.